threepointone/partyserver/docs/reference/y-partyserver.md

 By default, PartyKit maintains a copy of the Yjs document as long as at least one client is connected to the server.
 When all clients disconnect, the document state may be lost.

-To persists the Yjs document state between sessions, you can configure onLoad and onSave methods:
+To persist the Yjs document state between sessions, you can configure onLoad and onSave methods:

 ```ts
 // server.ts